Andereoo/TkinterWeb/tkinterweb/docs/HTMLFRAME.md

 * **html** *(string)* - Specifies the HTML to be parsed when an invalid file is requested.
 Must be valid HTML code.

 ---
+#### **set_maximum_thread_count**(maximum)
+By deafult, TkinterWeb uses threading to improve page load times and to prevent Tkinter from freezing when loading HTML.
+TkinterWeb allows up to 15 threads to run at once.
+Increasing this value can improve speed and responsiveness, at the cost of CPU and memory usage while a page is loading.
+To disable threading altogether, call `set_maximum_thread_count` with a value of 0.

+Parameters
+* **maximum** *(integer)* - Specifies the number of recursions to apply the hover flag to.
+*
+---
 #### **set_recursive_hover_depth**(depth)
 When a mouse hovers over an element in a webpage, the element under the mouse is flagged as hovered.
 TkinterWeb then marks the parent of that element repeatedly, up to the 15th degree.
 This works fine for most websites, but may cause a few websites to lag slightly.
 If this is becoming an issue, simply call `set_recursive_hover_depth` and set the *depth* to a smaller integer.